naughtyfruit53/FastApiv1.6/docs/AI_ANALYTICS.md

 ## Overview

-This document outlines the comprehensive AI analytics strategy for the TritiQ ERP system, covering predictive analytics, business intelligence, automated insights, and smart notifications across all modules.
+This document outlines the comprehensive AI analytics strategy for the TRITIQ BOS system, covering predictive analytics, business intelligence, automated insights, and smart notifications across all modules.

 ## Table of Contents